arapulido/katacoda-scenarios/autoscaling-k8s/step7.md

 ```
 metrics:
 - external:
-    highWatermark: "9"
+    highWatermark: "7"
-    lowWatermark: "2"
+    lowWatermark: "4"
-    metricName: "trace.rack.request.duration.by.service.99p"
+    metricName: "trace.rack.request.duration.by.resource_service.99p"
     metricSelector:
     matchLabels:
         service: store-frontend
   type: External
 ```

 In this section we are specifying the metric that the WPA will use to drive the scaling events.
-In this case we are telling the WPA that when pods that are part of the Deployment `frontend` experience an average p99 latency over 8 seconds, to create a scaling event that will increase the number of replicas, but, once the p99 latency starts going down, to not scale down the deployment until the p99 latency is less than 2 seconds.
+In this case we are telling the WPA that when pods that are part of the Deployment `frontend` experience an average p99 latency over 7 seconds, to create a scaling event that will increase the number of replicas, but, once the p99 latency starts going down, to not scale down the deployment until the p99 latency is less than 4 seconds.

 ```
 minReplicas: 1
-maxReplicas: 9
+maxReplicas: 5
 ```

 In this section of the specification we are specifiying the minimum and maximum number of replicas for the target that we want.
-In this case we are telling the HPA controller that, even if the replicas are experiencing over 9 seconds of p99 latency, to not go above 3 replicas.
+In this case we are telling the HPA controller that, even if the replicas are experiencing over 7 seconds of p99 latency, to not go above 5 replicas.

 Create the HPA object by applying the manifest: `kubectl apply -f frontend-wpa.yaml`{{execute}}

-Let's generate a lot of traffic to force the creation of several replicas.
-Create the traffic applying the following manifest: `kubectl apply -f autoscaling/spike-traffic.yaml`{{execute}}
+Let's generate more traffic to force the creation of several replicas.
+Create the traffic applying the following manifest: `kubectl apply -f k8s-manifests/autoscaling/spike-traffic.yaml`{{execute}}

+Let's watch the frontend pods to see if they increase: `kubectl get pods -l service=frontend -w`{{execute}}

+Did the deployment scale?
+Navigate in Datadog to the Autoscaling Workshop dashboard you created in a previous step of this course.
+Can you see the the correlation between the increase in the p99 latency and the increase in number of replicas?
+Did you find any differences on how the deployment scaled with the regular HPA and how it is scaling with the WPA?